prern4321/-Project-3-Group-3/README.md

 ## Razvan Radu

 I was responsible for researching and identifying potential datasets for our project.
 After reviewing various websites, I recommended the use of the Kaggle dataset, which was ultimately implemented.
-Additionally, I assisted in the data cleaning process for the hospitals.csv file and provided support during the creation of HighCharts visualisations, which were ultimately not utilised.
+Additionally, I assisted in the data cleaning process for the hospitals.csv file and was trying to produce visualizations using high charts.
 I also contributed to the development of the presentation materials.